2csqd2/2csqd2.github.io/journal.md

 ### 7/3/2020
 The kids and I packed woke up at about 8:30 am and packed our clothes and cooler to head to the lake house.
 We left at about 9:30 am and hit alot of traffic on I-95 , everyone had the same idea.
 Around that time Palmer said he was feeling sick and had to use the bathroom.
 I went to a park near Occoquan and he used the restroom.
 Restrooms in public establishments were hard to find because alot of place kept them closed and limited the amount of people allowed inside.
 We went back home and left again at 1pm, going a different route  on MD-301 which avoided the traffic.
 We got to the lake house at about 3:30pm.

 ### 7/4/2020
 I had the kids practice packing up after we went to the beach.
 Everyone did great except for Palmer, who was not listening very well.

 ### 7/5/2020
+The kids and I slept in, then I made brunch of eggs, sausage, toast, and oatmeal.
+Afterwards, I inflated the pool and filled it up.
+The kids played all over the back yard for about an hour and a half before heading back inside to get dry and get a snack.
+I made fish, rice and broccoli for dinner.
+We watched the Sonic movie (with popcorn) later on and then a few shows before bed.
+Virtual summer school starts Monday, so tonight was technically a "school night".

 ### 7/6/2020
-I woke up at about 6:00 am and went to work at 7:30am, everyone was still asleep.
+I woke up at about 6:00 am and went to work at 7:00am, everyone was still asleep.
+I worked 11 hours do I got home at about 6:15pm.
+I made spagehtti and meatballs for dinner and asked the kids about their class work for the day.
+Everyone seemed to be fine with the routine.